SergioBarbero/nbp-currency-exchange-information/readme.md

 # Nbp Currency Exchange Information

-Tool made with the purpose of retrieve information of given by the nbp (Polish national bank) of PLN currency
+Tool made with the purpose of retrieve information of given by the nbp (Polish national bank) of PLN PurchasesRate

 # How does it work?